 The installation of Ubuntu server went without problems, the Wifi chip was detected right away, whereas Bluetooth does not appear to work.
 Unfortunately, when I hooked up the PC to wired LAN, it did not attempt to use the ethernet connection as it had been installed using Wifi.
 Instead of attempting to change the configuration I simply re-installed Linux while hooked up to wired LAN.
 I then configured a static IP address in my router so I could easily access the PC and run it headless.
 I then configured Samba according to the Ubuntu instructions to get access to the file system from other computers.

 Now to the really important bit: power consumption, especially at idle.
 This is where these small single-board computers shine compared to full-blown desktop machines.
 I’ve read various numbers, some around 8W, one as low as 4.2W for a system at idle.
 I’m happy to report that, with Linux and only LAN connected, my power meter reads 3.9W.
 That’s quite a bit lower than the power draw of things like WiFi access points, which is a big plus for a system that is going to run continuously.
 The maximum power draw that I saw was about 15W.
-The system stays almost silent even with higher load.
+The system stays silent at idle.
+When running continuously at higher load, fan noise is noticeable.

 One could consider a Raspberry Pi 5 an alternative.
 But then you’re limited to 8GB of RAM and need an add-on board for an SSD, which means that price-wise you’re not far off.
 The N100 is much faster and, since it’s an x86 processor, will run the same binaries as your other systems.